See if you can find an answer to your question about Student Exchange, Study Abroad or Service Abroad in the frequently

 - For a second semester placement (July to November), your application must be received by 15 April in the year of your placement.

-- If you are unable to meet these deadlines, please contact the Study Abroad & Exchange Office and we will advise you if we are able to accommodate and process your application.
+- If you are unable to meet these deadlines, please contact the Go Global Office and we will advise you if we are able to accommodate and process your application.

 Study abroad and service abroad: applications are open all year round.

 Study abroad and service abroad students must pay fees to Curtin University.
 These fees are paid directly or by way of your study abroad provider program.

-Study abroad students may be eligible to apply for a inbound study abroad scholarship to assist with funding.
+Study abroad students may be eligible to apply for an inbound study abroad scholarship to assist with funding.

 You are also responsible for covering any costs associated with your study abroad or service abroad including accommodation, living expenses, airfares and other travel expenses, your Australian student visa and compulsory overseas student health cover (OSHC).